amanape/musical-carnival/README.md

 -
 #### Final Remarks
 Until I receive a response from the instructor, I will continue to work on this challenge to try to make up for and improve on my lack of time.
+I have also noticed in my IDE (WebStorm), that my git tree seems to ignore the fact that I have created and merged branches.